NCEAS/metadig-py/README.md

 ```sh
 (metadigpy) $ pytest
 ```
-- Tip: you may run `pytest` with the option `-s` (ex. `pytest -s`) to see print statements when running pytests.
+- Tip: You may run `pytest` with the option `-s` (ex. `pytest -s`) to see print statements.
 Not all pytests have print statements, but if you want to extend from what already exists, this may prove to be helpful!

 ### How to use the MetaDIG-py command line client